computerrock/javascript-team-toolbox/environment-setup-guide.md

 license for it.
 You may use any other IDE as long it is set up to output code that respects coding style guides and standards used in team.

+For IDE code style configuration manuals please check  `./other-docs/` folder in this project.
+There, you will also find `.editorconfig` file from [EditorConfig](http://editorconfig.org/ ) initiative that you may copy to your `Projects` folder.
+While rule set in it is still limited, in the future it may become standard for easy IDE setup.

 ### Install Homebrew

 Homebrew is package manager for OS X. It will allow you to install missing Unix packages you may need during work.